 In this tutorial, you will learn how to create a simple rock music flyer using Adobe Photoshop.
 You do not need any special skills or advanced training here.
 You just need Photoshop, some free creative resources, and of course your own active imagination.
-Just follow the steps below and you should be able to create your own unique design.
+Just follow the steps below and you should be able to create your own unique design of music flyer in Photoshop.

 Our first step is of course to establish the document specifications.
 Now, there are a lot of different sizes for flyers, and you can even create your own custom dimensions if you like.
 However, for most printing companies, they prefer to use some standard design dimensions for most flyer designs.
 To get you started, below are the typical settings for flyer designs in Adobe Photoshop.
 Just apply these as a foundation for your design.